GcFXP0nWAAAoLiK.jpg

 Art by WitchyLizzy

-“I may not have all the answers right now… but I’m here to help in whatever way I can.
-Even if you just need someone to listen to you.
-I’m ready to stand by you through all this.
-That’s what friends do, right?”
+“I may not have all the answers right now, but I’m here to help however I can.
+Even if you just need someone to listen.
+I’ll stand by you.
+Through all of it.
+Both the good and the bad.
+That’s what friends do... right?”

 “Sometimes, the magic of the Feywild feels like one big dream, but the lessons it taught me are real.”